 - Exercises to develop strength and flexibility in the area

-In most cases this may be the most effective treatment to repair labral injury.
+In most cases, this may be the most effective treatment to repair a labral injury.
 An MRA or arthroscopy increases the chances of achieving full recovery.

 This is standard practice for this kind of injury.
 Surgeons have adopted this treatment as it’s the most effective.
 Most cases end with the athlete achieving full recovery.

-In severe cases where the labrun is extremely damaged the cartilage has to be removed.
+In severe cases where the labrum has been extremely damaged the cartilage has to be removed.
 This procedure is more delicate and requires longer recovery time.

-After hip surgery the patient may have to use crunches for some time.
+After hip surgery, the patient may have to use crutches for some time.
 This helps the bones stay in place, speeding the recovery process.
 Recovery time can take from 4 to 6 months, depends on the injury.
 The patient must follow post-surgery physio exercises in order to conditioning the muscles and bones to their normal state.

 Make sure you have the right footwear as this is crucial to support the body during long hours of training.
-It’s also important to check the body balance, as any injury in one area can affect other areas, hips included.
-This is why is vital to check the posture, lower back and legs.
-Also, Be conscious when dropping or lifting weight as the hips are prone to resent extra weigh in either side.
-When sitting, jumping, walking, or even standing be conscious of the movements, although it can be hard sometimes but this can prevent later injuries.
+It’s also important to check the body balance, as an injury in one area can affect other areas, hips included.
+This is why is vital to check the posture, lower back, and legs.
+Also, Be conscious when dropping or lifting the weight as the hips are prone to resent extra weigh in either side.
+When sitting, jumping, walking, or even standing be conscious of the movements, although it can be hard sometimes this can prevent later injuries.

 There are also a number of food supplements that help runners to avoid muscle inflammation.
-These products are known for improving muscles strength, boosting the immune system, and giving the body all the extra nutrients it needs to perform at high capability.
-Besides, a good balance diet with plenty of proteins and mineral is key to prevent bone and muscle damage.
+These products are known for improving muscles strength, boosting the immune system, and giving the body all the extra nutrients it needs to perform at high capacity.
+Besides, a well-balanced diet with plenty of proteins and mineral is key to prevent bone and muscle damage.